wn300/web-games-reversi/README.md

-# WebGamesReversi
+# HeracleaTecnicalTest in Angular2

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1.

+# Cloning of repostorie and Install
+## Cloning

+to clone the repository in the command console enter `git init` and `git clone https://gitlab.com/wn300/Heraclea-tecnical-test`.

+## To Install

+get in to the root folder of the repository `cd Heraclea-tecnical-test`.
+if you do not have any installed angular cli version run `npm install -g @angular/cli`. now install the packages contained in the package.json with `npm install`.

-## Development server
+# Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.